Christopher Axford > Druces LLP > London, England > Lawyer Profile

 Fine wine and food, the theatre, reading and attending the gym.

-Highlighted for its ‘depth of experience and legal creativity‘, Druces LLP advises on Sharia-compliant transactions and is also strong in handling mandates involving syndicated investment properties.
-Christopher Axford and senior associate Antony Cotton co-lead the real estate finance team; both are strong in the Islamic financing arena.
-Suzanne Middleton Lindsley is also a notable team member, acting for international banks, funds, syndicates and high-net-worth individuals.
+Druces LLP is well-known for undertaking Sharia-compliant financing matters for clients, and also acts for syndicators of investment property.
+The team additionally handles bespoke transactions for banks and other lenders.
+Christopher Axford and senior associate Antony Cotton jointly lead the real estate finance practice and both have strengths in Islamic financing.
+Suzanne Middleton Lindsley is also notable in the development finance space, acting for international banks, funds, syndicates and high-net-worth individuals.

 - M&A: smaller deals, up to £50m - London > Corporate and commercial